SVIPdb/svip/README.md

 also add tags to the coordinating repo (and probably the sub-repos as well) when we perform official releases.

+# Initial Setup

+To initially start the database server, API, and frontend:

+1. Copy the contents of `.env.TEMPLATE` into `.env` and change the fields in it as necessary.
+2. Run `docker-compose up -d`, which will launch the database server, API server, and static webserver which hosts the frontend.
+3. (Optional) If you'd like to load a different data dump, execute the following:
+   1. `docker-compose exec db /bin/bash`
+   2. `cd /backups` and `ls -lt` to review the list of available dumpfiles.
+   3. `./restoredump.sh <your_dumpfile> svip_api` to load the dumpfile.

+To start the harvester:

+1. (Optional) Start a screen/tmux session, since this will likely take a while.
+2. Run `docker-compose run --rm harvester /bin/bash`
+3. Within the container, edit `entrypoint.sh` and then execute it to start the harvesting process.

 # Notes and other components:

 There are currently three environments in which the project can run: